TrevorBlythe/MentisJS/README.md

 net.resetRecurrentData(); // this function resets its memory
 ```

-It will replace the data with zeroes.
+It will replace the memory with zeroes.
 In the last model of the tutorial we cleared it after every batch of data so the model
 learned that when its memory is zero it starts at 1.
 If your training an rnn make sure to clear its memory after batches or whenever you need it cleared.

 contact me: trevorblythe82@gmail.com